eliot-akira/png-compressor/readme.md

 ## How

-The data is compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API).
-The PNG format uses the same algorithm as `gzip`, but it was discovered that the compression ratio is dramatically better when the data is compressed before encoding as image.
+The data is `gzip` compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers.
+The PNG format uses the same algorithm, but I found that the compression ratio is dramatically better when the data is compressed before encoding as image.

 Each byte of the given data is written into the color channels (red/green/blue) of a canvas.
 The opacity (alpha) channel is not used because it can change color values.
-The canvas is then exported as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+The canvas is then exported as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), which can then be turned into an image element or downloaded as a PNG file.

 ## TODO

 - Use a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to render image on [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) processed in a separate thread, then transfer the result.
+- Document exported methods
 - Benchmark

 ## Install